Cellularity of KLR and weighted KLRW algebras via crystals: Introduction

 In 2012, Kleshchev, Loubert and Miemietz \cite{KlLoMi-KLR-affine-cellular-typea} conjectured that the KLR algebras are graded (affine) cellular algebras.
 Some progress was made towards this conjecture for the infinite dimensional KLR algebras \cite{KlLo-klr-affine-cellular-finite-type}, but the conjecture for the cyclotomic quotients proved to be much harder, except in type $\aonetypea$~\cite{HuMa-klr-basis}.

-In order to understand categorifications of tensor products, Webster \cite{We-knot-invariants}, \cite{We-weighted-klr}, \cite{We-rouquier-dia-algebra} introduced the \emph{weighted KLRW algebras}, which include the KLR algebras as a special case.
-Using these algebras, the authors proved that the weighted KLRW algebras and their cyclotomic quotients are graded (affine) cellular algebras in types $\atypec$, $\atypeb[\N]$, $\atwotypea$ and $\atwotyped$ in \cite{MaTu-klrw-algebras} and \cite{MaTu-klrw-algebras-bad}, extending ideas from Bowman \cite{Bo-many-cellular-structures} for type~$\aonetypea$.
+In spite of the wealth of strong categorification theorems describing the representation theory of the cyclotomic KLR algebras, surprisingly little is known about these algebras, except in affine type~$A$ where the Brundan-Kleshchev isomorphism to the ungraded Hecke algebras made it possible to classify the blocks of these algebras~\cite{BrKl-hecke-klr,LyMa} and construct cellular bases for them~\cite{HuMa-klr-basis}.

-This paper extends the machinery developed in \cite{MaTu-klrw-algebras}, \cite{MaTu-klrw-algebras-bad} to study weighted KLRW algebras, and KLR algebras, of finite type.
-By the work of Lauda--Vazirani \cite{LaVa-crystals-cat} and Varagnolo--Vasserot \cite{VaVa-canonical-bases-klr}, it is known that the cyclotomic KLR algebras of finite type categorify the highest weight modules and their crystal graphs.
-We use the combinatorics of the crystal graphs to explicitly describe cellular bases of the weighted KLRW algebras.
-In this way we are able to directly link the crystal theory and the KLRW algebras.
+In order to understand categorifications of tensor products, Webster \cite{We-knot-invariants,We-weighted-klr,We-rouquier-dia-algebra} introduced the \emph{weighted KLRW algebras}, which include the KLR algebras as a special case.
+These algebras admit a diagrammatic presentation and Bowman~\cite{Bo-many-cellular-structures} was able to use these algebras to construct new graded cellular bases for the cyclotomic KLR and weighted KLRW algebras of affine type~$A$.
+Extending these ideas, the authors proved that the weighted KLRW algebras and their cyclotomic quotients are graded (affine) cellular algebras in types $\atypec$, $\atypeb[\N]$, $\atwotypea$ and $\atwotyped$ in \cite{MaTu-klrw-algebras} and \cite{MaTu-klrw-algebras-bad}.